transloadit/rails-sdk/README.md

 ## Usage

-Refer to the templates with the `transloadify` helper.
+Refer to the templates with the `transloadit` helper.
 This requires jQuery, and loads the [Transloadit jQuery plugin](https://github.com/transloadit/jquery-sdk).
 It also uses JavaScript to ensure your form is encoded as `multipart/form-data`.